 The cathedral was furnished and enriched in the subsequent decades.
 A.W.N.
-Pugin added the Petre Chantry in 1848-49 (photo middle right).
-His son Edward Welby Pugin fitted out the Blessed Sacrament chapel in 1856-7, with gates by Hardman, and added the adjacent Knill Chantry (photo middle left) at the same time.
+Pugin added the Petre Chantry in 1848-49.
+His son Edward Welby Pugin fitted out the Blessed Sacrament chapel in 1856-7, with gates by Hardman, and added the adjacent Knill Chantry at the same time.
 Between 1888 and 1905, redecoration and restoration work was undertaken by the architect F. A. Walters, including the chapel of St Joseph, of the south aisle.
-Walters also rebuilt Pugin’s clergy houses with a larger and grander building housing a residence and offices for the Bishop (1886-87, photo bottom right).
-The Cathedral was consecrated on 7 November 1894.
+Walters also rebuilt Pugin’s clergy houses with a larger and grander building housing a residence and offices for the bishop (1886-87).
+The cathedral was consecrated on 7 November 1894.

 In 1938-40 Amigo Hall was built alongside the cathedral, from designs by Robert Sharp.
 It was named after Archbishop Amigo, who came to Southwark in 1904 (Archbishop from 1938).

 In April 1941 Pugin’s cathedral was gutted by a German incendiary bomb.
 Worship took place in Amigo Hall until rebuilding was completed.
 Work began on this in 1953, under the direction of Romilly Craze FRIBA, with Higgs and Hill the builders.
 The design of the rebuilt cathedral, re-opened in 1958, departed from Pugin’s in a number of respects.
 A great west tower (this time without a spire) was proposed but, like Pugin’s, was never completed.
 As realised, Craze’s design departs from Pugin in the addition of a tall clerestory (and associated flattening of the roof pitch), and the replacement of the nave column shafts with piers.
 Short transepts were added and a baptistery built at the west end of the south aisle.
 New fittings included fine stained glass by Harry Clarke Studios of Dublin.
-In 1961-63 a large Lady Chapel was added, giving off the south aisle at its east end, and a baptistery at the west end of that aisle, completing the reconstruction.
+In 1961-63 a large Lady Chapel was added, giving off the south aisle at its east end which with the baptistery at the west end completed the reconstruction.

 Recent works overseen by Jonathan Louth architects have included refurbishment of Amigo Hall, the refitting of the space between the chapels of St Joseph and St Patrick as the Archbishop Romero Chapel, with a large painted cross by Fernando Llort, alterations at the west end to facilitate wheelchair access and the formation of a holy door at the west end of the north aisle.